near/docs/docs/tutorials/contracts/fts/simple-fts.md

 sidebar_label: Minting FTs (Simple)
 ---

-In this tutorial you'll learn how to easily create your own fungible tokens without doing any software development by using a readily-available FT smart contract.
+In this tutorial, you'll learn how to easily create your own Fungible Tokens (FT) without doing any software development by using a readily-available FT smart contract.

 ## Overview